tldr-pages/tldr/pages/common/gocryptfs.md

 `gocryptfs {{path/to/cipher_dir}} {{path/to/mount_point}}`

-- Mount with the explicit primary key instead of password:
+- Mount with the explicit master key instead of password:

 `gocryptfs --masterkey {{path/to/cipher_dir}} {{path/to/mount_point}}`